-A computer systems engineer is someone who combines their knowledge of computer science, engineering, and mathematical analysis to develop, test and evaluate software, circuits, personal computers and more.
-They don't simply engineer computer technology, but understand how that technology fits into the larger scheme of professional and personal needs.
+A computer systems engineer combines knowledge of computer science, engineering, and mathematical analysis to understand how technology fits into the larger scheme of professional and personal needs.

-Individuals choosing this career study the development of computer technology, understand the underlying concepts of computers, create improvements on current processes and equipment, and integrate hardware and software programs and concepts to produce a fully-functional system capable of meeting his or her clients’ needs.
+If you are thinking of choosing this career, you will look at the development of computer technology, understand the underlying concepts of computers, create improvements on current processes and equipment, and integrate hardware and software programs to produce a system capable of meeting your clients’ needs.

 What does a Computer Systems Engineer do?

-He or she also provides his or her clients with guidelines regarding system capabilities, user interface, security measures, and other applicable information so that the client can operate the system on a daily basis and troubleshoot minor difficulties.
+Computer systems engineers also provide their clients with guidelines regarding system capabilities, user interface, security measures, and other applicable information so that the client can operate the system on a daily basis and troubleshoot minor difficulties.

 What is the workplace of a Computer Systems Engineer like?